jacobjanak/Infinite-Image/README.md

 [Click to view the live demo](https://jacobjanak.github.io/Infinite-Image/)

+To use **Infinite Image**, you only need to include the script and stylesheet on your website, both of which are tiny and will not impact performance.
+The script relies on jQuery, so you must also include that.

+# Purpose

 **The Problem:**

 Maintaing aspect ratio on images is hard.
 Telling an image to fill a dynamic element (an element that changes in size) will distort the image.
 But, if you're reading this right now, I probably don't have to tell you that.